Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 - Media responsiveness on all device sizes
 - Navigation buttons that link to all pages
 - Navigation buttons includes user feedback for click
-- User can create unique login name and password to protect projects
+- User can create unique login name and password to protect persistent checkout bag
-- User can create, read, update and delete 'Book' objects
+- User can upload and preview images for printing in 'Design' page
-- User can create, read, update and delete 'Chapter' objects
+- Admin can create, edit and delete saleable items
-- User can create and save quick notes
-- Profile page with database query feedback (number of Books and Chatpers created)
+- Profile page with database query feedback (previous checkout orders)

 ### **FUTURE FEATURES**

-- 'Character' creation objects to be included
-- Darkmode for night time use
-- Further customisation of user 'Profile page' including user profile picture and more feedback
-- Allow users create custom forms or inputs to database to recall (scenes etc.)
-- Give users more control over notes, includng delete and edit
+- Public gallery of ordered images
+- Login from social media accounts
+-

 ### **TECHNOLOGIES USED**

 Python - For creating main application and majority of functionality

+Django - As framework applications are built and maintained through

-MongoDB - For storing and accessing Database
+Postgres - For storing and accessing Database

 Flask - For wrapping functions and tools (Jinja and Werkzeug)